8 Minute Read Salt's bad for your health, right? No, actually. That's catego...

 It’s not you that wants to overeat.
 It’s not you that doesn’t have the energy to exercise.
 It’s your metabolism.
-If you’ve gained and been unable to lose or lost multiple times and regained, it’s your metabolism that’s the problem.
-Not YOU.
-Not your willpower.
-And you can easily fix your metabolism.
-But when what you’re doing just isn’t working that can be very discouraging.
+If you’ve gained and been unable to lose or lost and regained, it’s not lack of willpower.
+It’s lack of FATBURN.

 Rich Food, Poor Food, a new book by Jayson and Mira Calton, answers many of the practical shopping questions my health-conscious patients ask.